Thursday, July 23, 2020

 On Thursday, July 16, about 50 UVAFinance colleagues participated in the first of our “UVAFinance Talks” sprint discussions.
 We’re calling them “sprint” discussions from Jim Ryan’s suggestion that efforts toward racial equity at UVA is “more of a sprint than a marathon.”
 These “sprints," which we’re going to have every other week, offer the opportunity for safe and productive conversations.

 The first discussion was based on episode 2 of the video series, Uncomfortable Conversations with a Black Man, by Emmanuel Acho.
 Episode 2 is a short, but informative, video with Matthew McConaughey, where they discuss “White Allergies” among other topics.
 These discussions are completely optional, but we hope that you will make time to join them.
-Please work with your manger to see if this can fit withn your work schedule as you would any professional development activity.
+Please work with your manger to see if this can fit within your work schedule as you would any professional development activity.

 Please complete this short survey about the sprint discussion: https://virginia.az1.qualtrics.com/jfe/form/SV_74B5lMNFGc0yT6R